France: Types of Company

 Venture Capital Companies

-A venture capital company (FCPR, or Fonds Commun de Placement a Risques) is an entity whose purpose is to invest in, promote and develop other corporations (provided those corporations are not involved in the provision of financial services).
+A venture capital company (French: fonds commun de placement à risques or FCPR) is an entity whose purpose is to invest in, promote and develop other corporations, except those that provide in the financial services.
 This is usually achieved through the venture capital company taking a participating shareholding in the target company.
-The law is set out in article 34 of the General Tax Code.
+The law is set out in article 34 of the French General Tax Code.

 Furthermore, not only is the FCPR itself not subject to any taxation in France, but also, French investors pay tax when the gains are distributed and not when the FCPR realizes capital gains.

-This makes the FCPR a very specific, unique and attractive investment vehicle and explains the big increase in the number of FCPRs formed in France over the past few years.
+This makes the FCPR a distinctive and attractive investment vehicle and explains the big increase in the number of FCPRs formed in France over the past few years.

-As of January 1, 2006, corporations subject to corporate income tax benefited from the newly-introduced progressive capital gains tax exemption on the sale of their shares in FCPR and/or related to the capital gains made by the FCPR on the sale of their own shares.
+Since 1 January 2006, corporations subject to corporate income tax have benefited from the newly-introduced progressive capital gains tax exemption on the sale of their shares in FCPR and/or related to the capital gains made by the FCPR on the sale of their own shares.

-In order to qualify in France as an FCPR and therefore obtain the favorable fiscal advantages available a company must meet the following criteria:
+To qualify as an FCPR in France and obtain the concomitant financial advantages, a company must meet the following criteria:

-- 50% of the FCPR assets must consist of shares, convertible bonds or participating interests in target companies.
+- 50% of the FCPR’s assets must consist of shares, convertible bonds or participating interests in target companies.

 - The target companies must be resident in a member state of the EU.
 The FCPR investment in a target company must not exceed more than 40% of the voting capital of the target company and its total investment in any target company must not exceed 25% of the share capital of the FCPR.
 If it exceeds these figures the target company may be considered a subsidiary and different tax rules will apply.